 Before you hire anyone, check with your state’s department of insurance to understand the laws that govern insurance adjusters in your state.

-Need Help With Your Claim?
+Need Help with Your Claim?
 Call Your Independent Insurance Agent First

 No matter how you decide to handle your claim, be sure to first call your independent insurance agent.
 When you need to report a loss, your agent can get the claims process started for you, will answer your questions, and will be your advocate throughout the process—at no extra charge.

 Need help finding the best insurance coverage at the right price?
 An independent agent is the answer.
-Get started by contacting an independent agent now.
+Get started by contacting an independent insurance agent now.